Intro to Mental Performance Training

 A 6-Week Small-Group Program for High School Athletes (Grades 9-12)

-Mental performance training is part of performance training.
-In addition to physical and technical skills, attention, self-talk, emotional regulation under pressure, and the ability to reset after a mistake are also skills, and these skills can be trained.
+Mental performance training (MPT) is part of performance training.
+Alongside physical and technical skills, attention, self-talk, emotional regulation under pressure, and the ability to reset after a mistake are also skills that can be trained.

-This 6-week program is a structured introduction to mental performance training (MPT): tools athletes at every level can benefit from in and beyond sport.
+This 6-week program is a structured introduction to MPT.
+Athletes learn practical tools they can begin using in training, competition, and everyday life.

 What athletes will build